natefrank48/pecan_py_essay4/essay4.md

 ## camerad Module Overview

-### camerad Testing
+### test Directory
- * Specifically looking at the comma3 camera unit tests which have 3 cameras.
-  * Test_camerad.py - The camerad unit test sets up the messaging sockets for the 3 cameras.
-    * It clears the logs then collects them by frame for each camera.
-    * After clearing the beginning and end frames to account for camera startup time, it tests that each camera has logs for each frame taken.
-If any      frames are skipped by any camera, the test fails.
-    * After the test, the process manager shuts down the camera module.
-    * In addition, it checks the difference of times between each frame.
-If any frame has more than a 0.5 ms delay, they are considered too laggy to be used and the test fails
-  * Check_skips.py:
-    * In addition, there is a file that specifically checks the messaging relation for the cameras that will print out which camera message socket has skips and how many are skipped for troubleshooting purposes.
-  * Frame_test.py and Test_exposure.py
+The Python tests inside the test directory mainly apply to the latest comma three hardware.
+The directory tests everything from exposure correction on individual frames to the processes that start the cameras.

+[test_camerad.py](https://github.com/commaai/openpilot/blob/master/system/camerad/test/test_camerad.py) contains the unit tests that set up the messaging sockets for the road camera, wide road camera, and driver camera.
+It ensures the daemon for the camerad package starts, stops, and logs every frame properly.
+Not a single frame can be skipped by any of the cameras.
+In addition, it checks the difference in time between each frame.
+If any latency is greater than 0.5 ms, the test_frame_sync unit test fails.

+[test_exposure.py](https://github.com/commaai/openpilot/blob/master/system/camerad/test/test_exposure.py) covers color correction and camera snapshots.
+This file interacts directly with [snapshot.py](https://github.com/commaai/openpilot/blob/10085d1e3f61b472c4f25cd3e98d5ee83b40d4eb/system/camerad/snapshot/snapshot.py#L54) to get each snapshot from each camera.
+Each image is checked to make sure it is within the specified color ranges.
+If more than one image doesn’t pass, the unit test fails.

+[check_skips.py](https://github.com/commaai/openpilot/blob/master/system/camerad/test/check_skips.py) doesn’t contain any actual tests.
+Instead, it logs which, if any, frames are skipped by any of the three cameras.
+It uses openpilot’s [cereal](https://github.com/commaai/cereal) messaging system to debug which sockets might not be working properly.

-    * Frame test checks validates imaging libraries and camera message publishing system are working properly.
+Lastly, [frame_test.py](https://github.com/commaai/openpilot/blob/master/system/camerad/test/frame_test.py)t validates all the imaging libraries and the camera message publishing system (cereal) is working properly.
-    * Test_exposure actually uses the snapshots from the camerad module.
-It then checks that the cameras are focusing properly by making the images grayscale and checking the exposure for each picture from each camera.
-Has built-in thresholds to check the images against.
-Must pass all camera checks in a row for each frame